tomas-cabrera/mygwagn/examples/palmese21/ReadMe.md

 ### Input data

-GWs are presently drawn from GWTC2.1, and are generally handled with teh `Skymap` class in https://github.com/tomas-cabrera/mygw/blob/main/src/mygw/io/skymaps.py.
+GWs are presently drawn from GWTC2.1, and are generally handled with the `Skymap` class in https://github.com/tomas-cabrera/mygw/blob/main/src/mygw/io/skymaps.py.

 The background AGN distribution is handled with a child of the `AGNDistribution` class in https://github.com/tomas-cabrera/myagn/blob/main/src/myagn/distributions.py; the default distribution assumes a constant physical density (Mpc$^{-3}$).